jusnaini/llm-projects/README.md

 # Aircraft Journey Form Extractor

-A backend service that converts images of handwritten aircraft journey summary forms into structured JSON using advanced OCR and LLM technologies.
+A prototype system that converts handwritten aircraft journey forms into structured JSON using OCR and LLM technology.

-## Executive Summary
+---

-## 🎯 Objective
+## 🎯 Overview

-Prototype a minimal working path from image → JSON for aircraft journey forms, which are filled out (mostly handwritten) at the end of every flight and uploaded to maintenance portals.
+**Problem**: Aircraft journey forms are filled out (mostly handwritten) after every flight and uploaded to maintenance portals.
+These need to be converted to structured data for downstream systems.

+**Solution**: Automated extraction pipeline using Mistral's OCR + LLM to convert images → JSON with human-in-the-loop validation.

+**Deliverable**: Working prototype that processes form images one at a time and outputs structured JSON.
+The system can handle multiple forms sequentially through the UI.

+---

+---

-## 📋 Project Scope
+## 📋 Scope

-**In Scope**
-- Convert form image to structured JSON
-- Data validation and accuracy metrics
-- Support human-in-the loop for data correction / Human-in-the-loop validation
-- Sava data locally and in cloud
-- Error handling
-- Simple user interface
+### What This Does
-- Extract predefined fields: Aircraft Model, Registration, Departure/Arrival Airports, Crew Count, Fuel, Load, Defect Messages
+- Extracts 8 key fields: Aircraft Model, Registration, Departure/Arrival Airports, Crew, Fuel, Load, Defect Message

-**Out of Scope**
-- Production hardening & advanced UI
+- Validates extracted data (IATA codes, aircraft models, numeric ranges)
+- Provides UI for human review and correction
+- Calculates accuracy metrics (CER, WER, Levenshtein distance)
-- Monitoring and visualization
+- Saves data locally and to AWS S3 (optional)
+- Accept only image format

+### What This Doesn't Do
+- Batch processing (processes one image at a time)
+- Concurrent multi-image extraction
+- Production monitoring/logging
-- CI/CD integration and deployment
+- CI/CD pipeline
-- Error logging
+- Authentication/authorization
-- Model tuning and RAG for LLM
-- Complex image preprocessing
+- Image preprocessing (rotation, noise reduction)

-- Advanced post-processing pipelines
-- OCR model modification
-- Access authentication
+---

 ## 🎓 Assumptions & Limitations

 **Assumptions**
-- Image input (JPEG,JPG,PNG) and uploaded (not through camera)
+- Image input (JPEG,JPG,PNG) and uploaded to the system
-- Standard form layout is maintained
+- Images are reasonably clear (not heavily damaged)
-- Handwriting is reasonably legible
+- Handwriting is legible (even if messy)
-- The form quality is reasonably visible
+- Forms are already oriented correctly
+- Internet connection available
-- Valid credentials for the LLM model
+- Valid Mistrail API credentials
-- Form to extract is exposed/ no obstruction on the form

 **Limitations**
 - Single image processing (no batch optimization)
 - Require internet connection
 - API cost/Token limitation

+---

 ## 🏗️ Architecture & Design Choices